 Ah, serums.
 They've been the gold standard of skincare routines no matter the skin type or texture (yes, oily skin included).
 He explains that serums are highly concentrated skin lotions that contain active ingredients to improve the condition of the skin, and typically target one or two skincare issues at once.
 Ampoules are also serums, but are in single-use packaging and serve up a powerful cocktail for the skin.
 Shamban says that ampoules are not always necessary for daily use, but are good for periodic usage—a little goes a long way.

-If you have dry skin look for ingredients like hyaluronic acid, ceramides, and squalane.
-Those with oily skin should look for serums and ampoules that utilize the skin-loving benefits of seaweed ferment or honey extract, and mature skin should opt for stem cells and peptides.
+If you have dry skin, try ingredients like hyaluronic acid, ceramides, and squalane.
+Those with oily skin should consider serums and ampoules that utilize the skin-loving benefits of seaweed ferment or honey extract, and mature skin could opt for stem cells and peptides.

 Sa-Bi says that for her, there has always been a “soothing, ritual-like” element to skincare.
 “Growing up, I saw my mother washing her face with rice water, which has nourishing and brightening benefits,” she describes.
 “It was all very ritualistic.
 The first batch of rice water is thrown out, and the second batch is used.
 Then, just water is used to rinse off thoroughly.
 I grew up doing this, too, because I saw my mother doing it.
 It was all a part of learning how to take care of yourself.”